 Olympia may be Washington’s seat of government, but the city offers plenty of fun for those seeking a weekend escape or a mid-week break.
-Located off Interstate 5 south of Seattle and Tacoma, Olympia boasts natural beauty, fantastic dining, and plenty of arts and culture.
-Wondering where to start?
-Use this two-day itinerary to craft your perfect weekend in Olympia.
+Located off Interstate 5 south of Seattle and Tacoma, the city boasts natural beauty, fantastic dining, and plenty of arts and culture.

 Weekend in Olympia Itinerary